ALL ABOUT PORTUGUESE CODFISH

 While in the south, in Alentejo, we found a regional specialty called Açorda de Bacalhau – a codfish soup with bread – and finally in Algarve we like to cook it in the Bacalhau à lagareiro style where this time the codfish is slowly cooked in the oven with peppers, for a fresh Mediterranean style.

-Stay tuned for some delicious and tasty codfish Portuguese recipes, coming soon (curious to learn how to make codfish cakes).
+Feeling hungry?
+Why don’t you cook some codfish with our 10 Portuguese Cod Fish recipes step-by-step?
 Or, join our 17 Tastings Lisbon Food Tour, one of the best food and cultural experiences in Lisbon, and discover one of the most local places in Lisbon to eat fried codfish among other Portuguese traditional foods!

 Article by :

-Sílvia Olivença (anthropologist and food guide/CEO at Oh!
+Sílvia Olivença (anthropologist and food expert/CEO at Oh!
 My Cod Food Tours)

 Elise Ridou (intern at Oh!
 My Cod Food Tours, on Sustainable Tourism, Master Degree from University UCO – South Britain, France)